 At the same time, probably all companies which have headed to foreign markets agree that English alone is not enough.
 In order to succeed in a new market, you need to communicate with your customers in their local language, because that is the only way you can win their trust and support.

-- If your client’s mother or grandfather does not speak Estonian very well, the client will definitely not forward them a letter in Estonian.
-But a letter in Russian with useful information can be forwarded by the customer to their acquaintances, thus increasing the number of your potential customers.
+2. If your client’s mother or grandfather does not speak Estonian very well, the client will definitely not forward them a letter in Estonian.
+But emails in Russian with useful information can be forwarded by the customer to their acquaintances, thus increasing the number of your potential customers.

 Results from Smaily: Russian customers are more loyal